Maui wildfires: Seattle residents describe devastation and heartbreak

 Maui officials have strongly discouraged nonessential travel.
 The Hawaii Tourism Authority on Wednesday asked those with travel plans to West Maui in the next few weeks to consider rescheduling and visitors with travel plans to other areas of Maui and the Kohala Coast on the island of Hawaii to contact their hotels for information on how their plans might be affected.

-Travel to Kauai, Oahu, Molokai, Lanai and other parts of the island are not affected as of Wednesday, the tourism authority said.
+Travel to Kauai, Oahu, Molokai and Lanai is not affected as of Wednesday, the tourism authority said.

 The three airlines that fly nonstop between Seattle-Tacoma International Airport and Maui’s Kahului Airport have offered flight change and cancellation options for Hawaii residents returning home and tourists.